Dynamical Fluctuation-Response Relations

 In this Letter, we derive exact dynamical FRRs for arbitrary time-integrated state and current observables of nonautonomous Markov jump processes.
 The central result is a finite-time covariance identity with two contributions.
 The first is an integral over products of dynamical response kernels to delta-like perturbations of local transition parameters.
 The second is an initial-variability term measuring how much the conditional mean of the observable depends on the initial state.
 For variances, this term is nonnegative.
 It vanishes for deterministic initial preparation, decays once the dynamics loses memory of the initial ensemble, and disappears in the asymptotic state of a periodically driven system.
 Thus, the new term is genuinely dynamical, while the response integral reduces to the known steady-state FRRs in the long-time limit.

 Crucially, dynamical FRRs provide a clear and unifying route to derive a broad class of central results in stochastic thermodynamics obtained over the last decade while sharpening them at finite time.
 It yields dynamical R-TURs, improves finite-time TURs~\cite{koyuk2020thermodynamic,liu2020thermodynamic}, R-KURs~\cite{zheng2024information,liu2024dynamical,van2024fundamental}, and Dechant--Sasa FRI~\cite{dechant2020fluctuation} by retaining the positive initial-variability contribution, and reduces, once memory of the preparation is lost, to steady-state FRRs~\cite{aslyamov2025frr,ptaszynski2024frr,ptaszynski2025frr-mixed} and optimal steady-state TUR bounds~\cite{shiraishi2021optimal,dechant2021improving}.
-It also recovers the FDT and Onsager reciprocity in the autonomous detailed-balance limit and shows that autonomous FRIs~\cite{kwon2024fluctuation} correspond to the zero-frequency sector of the exact Fourier-resolved theory.
+It also recovers steady-state FRRs, the fluctuation-dissipation theorem, and Onsager reciprocity, identifies known autonomous FRIs~\cite{kwon2024fluctuation} as the zero-frequency mode, and recovers the Markov-jump-process frequency-domain FRR~\cite{kwon2026nonequilibrium} in the autonomous steady-state limit.
 The resulting hierarchy is summarized in \cref{fig:hierarchy}.
-In addition, we generalize the static-response properties from Refs.~\cite{owen2020universal,aslyamov2024nonequilibrium,aslyamov2024general,bebon2026mutual} to nonautonomous dynamics.
+In addition, we generalize the static-response properties from Refs.~\cite{owen2020universal,aslyamov2024nonequilibrium,aslyamov2024general,bebon2026mutual,voits2026graph} to nonautonomous dynamics.
 As an application, we give a compact proof of the no-pumping theorem for integrated currents~\cite{rahav2008directed} and show that despite zero net currents, no pumping states can violate the FDT.

 \textit{Setup---}We consider a system described by a nonautonomous Markov jump process over the discrete state space labeled by $n \in \{1,\dots, N\}$.
 The probability that the system occupies state $n$ at time $t$ is denoted by $\bm{p}(t)=(p_1, \dots, p_N)^\intercal$ and satisfies the master equation $d_t \bm{p}(t) = W(t) \cdot \bm{p}(t)$, where $\sum_n p_n = 1$ and where $\bm{p}(0)$ is assumed to be known.
 The rate matrix $W(t)$ explicitly depends on time via a general driving protocol.
 Its off-diagonal elements are $W_{nm}(t)=\sum_{e}[ W_{+e}(t)\delta_{s(+e)m}\delta_{t(+e)n} + W_{-e}(t)\delta_{s(+e)n}\delta_{t(+e)m}]$, where $s(\pm e)$ is the source of edge $\pm e$ and $t(\pm e)$ is its target; its diagonal elements are $W_{nn}=-\sum_{m \neq n}W_{mn}$.
 The rate matrix can be decomposed as $W(t)=\Delta \cdot \Gamma(t)$ in terms of the incidence matrix $\Delta_{n e} = \delta_{n t(+e)}-\delta_{n s(+e)}$ and the weighted incidence matrix $\Gamma_{e n }(t)=W_{+e}(t)\delta_{n s(+e)} - W_{-e}(t)\delta_{n t(+e)}$.
 The incidence vector is $\bm{\Delta}_e=(\dots,\Delta_{n e},\dots)^\intercal$ such that $\bm{\Delta}_e \cdot \bm f = f_{t(+e)} - f_{s(+e)}$.